 It was pretty simple to set up the device for first use.
 Just plug in the power cord and the remote control.
 Then, flip out the incline legs and set them on the floor in front of you.

 I am actually using the device at my desk while I type this review.

 Simply choose a speed setting (#1 or #2) on the remote control to start the machine.
-It provides a gentle, rocking back and forth motion which is surprisingly a bit soothing.
+It provides a gentle, rocking back-and-forth motion that is surprisingly soothing.

-There is some definite motor noise which you can hear in my review video if you want to check that out.
-You may have to turn the TV up a notch or two at home but it’s not at all intrusive.
 If you are in an open office environment that prizes quiet and are next to others, it might be a bit too loud.
-It would probably be fine in a cubicled or private office environment too.
+It would probably be fine in a cubicle or private office environment too.

 The motor does strain if you push against it or put pressure on the machine by leaning forward.
-My advice is to sit back and relax and let the machine do the work.
-Otherwise you could burn up the motors or risk injury to yourself.
+My advice is to sit back, relax, and let the machine do the work.
+Otherwise, you could burn up the motors or risk injury to yourself.

 Important Safety Warnings

 - Check with your doctor before using any exercise device.

 - Do not stand on the device.
 It’s designed to be used only when sitting – it’s not an elliptical trainer or ski device.